Dexter loves to read, study, and share the word of God with love.

 If your friend gossips, there's a fair chance that your friendship will end in disappointment and regret.
 Don't allow gossip to ruin your friendships—address it before it's too late.

-Maintaining a healthy lifestyle is a constant battle to maintain, but when we invite bad influences into your lives: it makes things much harder.
+Maintaining a healthy lifestyle is a daily battle itself, but when we invite bad influences into our lives: it makes things much harder.
 In general, we are influenced by people around us; whether it’s our childhood heroes, our favorite preachers, or our beloved role models: we are in many ways products of our environment.
 And based on this verse it’s clear that God holds this view.

 It's God’s plan that we only allow those friends with a positive influence into our space.
 God expects us to guard our space and filter any toxicity that may potentially discourage us.